 HIRE, delivered simultaneously with MIT, provides focused job skills training for inmates who are demonstrating readiness for success.
 Participants are prepared to step into jobs that meet the needs of area employers and benefit the community by reducing recidivism and enriching the work-force with inspired employees.

 Due to increasing numbers of incarcerated program participants, expansion of post-release housing capacity is critical for maximum recidivism impact while making neighborhoods that house ex-offenders safer.

 While we are building our ‘headquarters’ for the Charleston area, we will be looking for other states within the Southeast with which we can partner.
 We want to take the FreshStart Visions Prison Ministry Model into numerous other states.
 Yet, we want to work with states who are prepared to help fund the growing operation and invest in our future together.
 And we want state governments who will cut red tape and move mountains to get the opportunity to participate in this program that will save them tens of millions of dollars annually.

-Learn to take responsibility for their actions, both past and present.
-If you ‘mess up,’ you ‘fess up’ and work to make amends.
+Take responsibility for their actions, both past and present.
+If you ‘mess up, you fess up’ and work to make amends.

-Through these support systems, they are given hope, material and spiritual support.
+Through these support systems, men are given hope, material and spiritual support.
 The transformation of their lives is nothing short of a miracle.

 FreshStart Visions welcomes participation from all churches and community organizations who want to help these men get reintroduced and reintegrated into society as law abiding and tax paying citizens who want to live constructive and fulfilling lives in community with their neighbors.